Empowering Mental Health Providers through Tech and Security

 Prior to taking on the director role at PCT, she was balancing being PCT’s deputy director and working alongside Roy while being a Ph.D. candidate in Religious Studies (yes, she’s currently ABD.)
 She began her academic career at Reed College and continued her graduate work at the University of Cape Town, South Africa.
-Liath is the President of the Interfaith Council of Greater Portland, co-convener of the Beloved Community of Oregon, and formerly worked for the Harvard Pluralism Project.
+Liath served the President of the Interfaith Council of Greater Portland, co-convener of the Beloved Community of Oregon, and formerly worked for the Harvard Pluralism Project.
 Liath is deeply committed to human rights and social justice advocacy and education — and loves that those are values shared by the whole PCT team.